 So a management consultant has it easier than the typical employee?

-Of course, because a management consultant isn’t used to a bed of roses in his job.
-After all, a consultant lives like a founder for a while, in a way.
+Of course, because a management consultant is not only accustomed to a bed of roses in his job.
+After all, a consultant lives like a founder in a way for a while.
 He has an extremely high workload and extremely high responsibility because he has to deliver.
 As a founder, you need to deliver to your customers and investors.
 If you are sold as a management consultant for 2,000 euros a day, you also have to deliver.
 That is, you are used to living for two to five years in a way that most people do not want to live.
 In the best case, however, you will acquire a great deal of freedom if you do it right.